Am I required to connect with FWCB faculty before I submit an application for the M.S. Plan A/B or Ph.D. Program?

 Does FWCB ever accept students who have an undergraduate GPA lower than a 3.0?

 Yes.
 Each applicant is reviewed individually.
-However, because the FWCB graduate program is very competitive, students with less than a 3.0 undergradaute GPA are often required and encouraged to take more undergraduate courses to raise their GPA or take graduate level courses to show that they are capable of doing well in graduate level work.
+However, because the FWCB graduate program is very competitive, students with less than a 3.0 undergradaute GPA are often required and encouraged to take more undergraduate courses to raise their GPA or graduate level courses to show that they are capable of doing well in graduate level work.
 (Please note, graduate level work taken without being accepted to the program may or may not be counted towards the FWCB graduate program.)

 Does the FWCB graduate program accept international students?